c0delifter/c_sharp_animal_generator/README.md

 # Solution

+There are several ways to solve this problem.
+Personally, I prefer a combination of inheritance, abstraction, and interfaces.

+1. Have an `abstract` base class of Animal.
+Each animal has a unique `name` property.
+Hence, we mark it as `static`, since it's class specific - not instance specific.
+2. While it's fine to inherit fields and properties from the base class, for methods I prefer to use interfaces.
+We create an interface called `IAnimalSpeak`.
+3. Because each sub-class of `Animal` will have its own implementation of this method, we mark it as `abstract`.
+4. Note: We could've made this method `virtual` instead.
+The difference between the two is that a `virtual` method has a default implementation.
+Derived class are welcome to `override` it.
+But they are no required to.
+Since each animal emits a unique noise, it doesn't make sense to have a default implementation.

 # Outcome
 Once the console app is launched, we should see all 3 derived classes have their own implementation of the `MakeNoise()` method